 Characteristics

-The tolerance is typically expressed as +0.00/-0.10 or -0.00/+0.10, depending on the requirement.
-It's commonly used when a component must not exceed a maximum or fall below a minimum.
-Because only one direction is monitored, it can simplify both design and inspection processes.
+The tolerance is typically expressed as +0.00/-0.10, +0.10/-0.00, or another one-sided limit depending on the functional requirement.
+It is commonly used when a component must not exceed a maximum size or fall below a minimum size.
+Inspectors still check that the measured feature sits within both stated limits, but the one-sided notation makes the design intent clearer.

 Applications & Examples